A novel by David Weber

 - Starfish Aliens: The Quarn: Imagine a giant starfish mixed with a giant spider.
 You're pretty close.
 Oddly, humans and Quarn get along really well.
 Humans and Quarns don't like to live in the same planets or environments, so that eliminates a lot of potential conflict areas.
 And unlike the Rish, humanity can take a joke.

 - Being fully hermaphrodite, the Quarn think sexual dimorphism is a joke.
-The Rish think it's Serious Business.
+The Rish think it's Serious Business while humans are more likely to join in the joke.

 - Super Soldier: The Imperial Cadremen and Cadrewomen are highly intelligent, physically powerful, and disruptor-proof; sporting three advanced data interfaces wired into their bodies, augmented by a top-secret internal pharmacope which can induce Caffeine Bullet Time; all in a Powered Armor shell.